logo

 • Create a culture of collaboration (rather than competition) that enables utilities to lean on or support others, leading to better outcomes for all.

-In addition to our one-pager, we have a guide on regionalization.
-The guide will explain the diverse spectrum of regional collaboration options available, examples of how they have been implemented successfully including best practices, benefits, and barriers, as well as tools and resources to help navigate the process.
+If you would like more information on regionalization, we have a guide that will explain the diverse spectrum of regional collaboration options available, examples of how they have been implemented successfully including best practices, benefits, and barriers, as well as tools and resources to help navigate the process.
 This guidebook is meant for both community and water/wastewater utility leaders and staff as well as for the technical assistance providers (TAPs) that serve them.
 Access it here.

 Regionalization Research